ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_review.md

             - "No."
         correct_answer: 1
         explanation: >
-            Yes, Android Studio has a built-in profiler which can be used to monitor the memory usage of your application, among other things.
+            Yes, Android Studio has a built-in profiler that can be used to monitor the memory usage of your application, amongst other functions.

     - questions:
         question: >
             Is there a way to profile what is happening inside your Neural Network?
         answers:
+            - No.
             - Yes, Streamline just shows you out of the box.
-            - No.
             - Yes, ArmNN's ExecuteNetwork can do this.
             - Yes, Android Studio Profiler can do this.
         correct_answer: 3
         explanation: >
-            Standard profilers don't have an easy way to see what is happening inside an ML framework to see a model running inside it.
-ArmNN's ExecuteNetwork can do this for TensorFlow Lite models, and ExecuTorch has tools that can do this for PyTorch models.
+            Standard profilers do not have an easy way to see what is happening inside an ML framework to see a model running inside it.
+ArmNN's ExecuteNetwork can do this for LiteRT models, and ExecuTorch has tools that can do this for PyTorch models.